 Mary married Thomas Nichols, master of the whaling barque Aladdin in 1862.
 They built accommodation at the family home, then called The Pines, and began taking in guests around 1895.
 The first steamer service between Sydney, Lord Howe Island and Norfolk Island commenced in 1893.

 Edith Nichols was said to be her mother’s favourite.
 She inherited the homestead at The Pines when Mary died in 1923.
 She was to pass on the tradition to her son Gerald Kirby and his wife Beth who ran Pinetrees from the 1930s to 1975.

 Gerald and Beth’s youngest daughters Kerry McFadyen and Pixie Rourke together with their husbands, Bruce and Ed, took over the business in 1976.
-Kerry and Bruce, Pixie and Ed (always known to their staff as “the big 4") worked hard to modernise Pinetrees.
-They built new units, including five free-standing Garden Cottages, extended the main house and re-built the Pinetrees boatshed, which had been destroyed in a fire.
+Kerry, Bruce, Pixie and Ed (always known to their staff as “the big four”) worked hard to modernise Pinetrees.
+They built new rooms, including five free-standing Garden Cottages, extended the main house and re-built the Pinetrees boatshed, which had been destroyed in a fire.
 All of the new buildings were designed by Bruce, an architect.
-Under their leadership, Pinetrees employed professional chefs and established a reputation for fine food and genuine hospitality.
+Under their guidance, Pinetrees employed professional chefs and established a reputation for fine food and genuine hospitality.

 Pixie Rourke served as the Chair of the Lord Howe Island Tourism Association for 11 years.
 She resigned from her position only a month before her death in 2010.
 In September 2010, after Pixie’s death, Qantas named one of its Dash-8 aircraft ‘Pixie Rourke’, and it continues to fly to Lord Howe.